How to add content with Rocketspark editor

 You’re now in the Rocketspark editor.

-Rocketspark webpages are constructed using blocks and stacks.
+Rocketspark pages are constructed using blocks and stacks.
 What are they?

 Blocks are the individual units that make up your webpage.
 Think of them as being like toy blocks—the pieces you’ll use to build.
 We have a number of different types of blocks: text, images, maps, videos, downloadable files, contact forms, blog posts, and products from your store.

 Stacks are groups of blocks.
 You can have multiple stacks on a page.
-It’s a way to design the layout of your web page, since each stack has its own column arrangement.
+It’s a way to design the layout of your web page since each stack has its own column arrangement.
 For example, your introduction at the top of your page might be a stack with just a single column.
 Your next stack down the page might have four columns.
-Or it might be something different altogether, like a photo gallery or slideshow.
+Or it might be something different altogether, like an Instagram feed or a slideshow.